 There are many more resources available to help you excel on your research projects, and you can reach them from the Lima Campus Library website.

-Listed below are databases that can lead you to articles from scholarly journals in the Communication field and in other related fields.
+Listed below are databases that can lead you to articles from scholarly journals in the communication field and in other related fields.
 If you want a refresher on using databases, please get in touch with us at the library.

 In addition to books and academic journal articles, you can find some incredibly useful information on other websites.
 Below are links to a handful of websites that can help get you started, but there's a lot more out there!